gramern/cp77-dlss-enabler-bridge/docs/methods.md

 ```

 ## Logging
-Errors codes below are the same for all methods and follow DLSS Enabler's API and `DLSS_Enabler_Result`:
+Results codes are the same for all methods and follow DLSS Enabler's API and `DLSS_Enabler_Result` below:
 ```
 ﻿typedef enum DLSS_Enabler_Result
 {